 Under both the FCA and CIFPA, damages may be trebled, and civil penalties are triggered on each false claim submitted.
 31 U.S.C. § 3729(a); Cal.
 Ins.
 Code § 1871.7(b).
 The civil penalty ranges are different between the statutes as is the possibility for reducing damages.

 Under the FCA, the civil penalty range adjusts with the Federal Civil Penalties Inflation Adjustment Act of 1990.

 Under the CIFPA, civil penalties are set at a minimum of $5,000 and a maximum of $10,000 for each fraudulent claim.
 Cal.
 Ins.
 Code § 1871.7(b).
-There is no adjustment for the penalties to keep up with inflation included in the statute.
+There is no adjustment included in the statute for the penalties to keep pace with inflation.

 Calculating and Reducing Damages

 Under the FCA, the governments damages are trebled.
 31 U.S.C. § 3729(a).
 The FCA also allows for reduction of damages if the defendant voluntarily discloses information to the government and cooperates with the government’s investigation.
 See 31 U.S.C. § 3729(a)(2).